abhay-venkatesh/abhay-venkatesh.github.io/README.md

 * Engineering
 * Systems design
 * Political philosophy
-* The truth about culture and society
-* The question of the unidentifiable human "X"
+* The truth about culture, society, and the unidentifiable human "X"
 * The Decentralized Internet
 * The New Defense
 * Free-market healthcare and advanced biotechnology